-- 186189.
-(1) The Minister must appoint a Chief Ombud, and the person appointed as such -must agree with the Minister, in writing, on- - (a) the performance measures that must be used to assess the said person's performance; and - (b) the level of performance to be achieved against those measures. - (2) Subject to this Act, the Chief Ombud holds office on the terms and conditions, including terms and conditions relating to remuneration, pension, leave and other benefits, that are determined by the Board and specified in an employment contract between the Chief Ombud and the Ombud Council. - (3) The Chief Ombud of the Ombud Regulatory Council - (a) is responsible for the day-to-day management and administration of the Ombud Regulatory Council: and - (b) must perform the functions of the Ombud Regulatory Council, except those mentioned in section 182,185(b)(i) to (iii)), including exercising the powers and carrying out the duties associated with those functions. - (4) When acting in terms of subsection (3), the Chief Ombud must implement the policies and strategies adopted by the Board.
+188189.
+(1) The Minister must appoint a Chief Ombud, and the person appointed as such must agree with the Minister, in writing, on-

+- (a) the performance measures that must be used to assess the person's performance; and - (b) the level of performance to be achieved against those measures. - (2) Subject to this Act, the Chief Ombud holds office on the terms and conditions, including terms and conditions relating to remuneration, pension, leave and other benefits, that are determined by the Board and specified in an employment contract between the Chief Ombud and the Ombud Council. - (3) The Chief Ombud - - (a) is responsible for the day-to-day management and administration of the Ombud Council; and - (b) must perform the functions of the Ombud Council, except those mentioned in section 184(b) and (c).185(b)(i) to (iii)), including exercising the powers and carrying out the duties associated with those functions. - (4) The Chief Ombud must convene and chair meetings of the ombuds on a regular basis, but at least four times a year, to discuss the effective operation of the ombuds system. - (5(4) When acting in terms of subsection (3), the Chief Ombud must implement the policies and strategies adopted by the Board.